For the Scripture says, “You shall not muzzle the ox when it treads out the grain.” And, “The laborer is worthy of his

 14 I desire therefore that the younger widows marry, bear children, manage the household, and give no occasion for the adversary to insult.
 15 For already some have turned away after Satan.
-16 If any man or woman who believes has widows, let them give them relief, and do not let the assembly be burdened, that it might give relief to those who are truly widows.
+16 If any man or woman who believes has widows, let them give them relief, and do not let the church be burdened, that it might give relief to those who are truly widows.

 17 Let the elders who rule well be counted worthy of double honor, especially those who labor in the word and in teaching.
 18 For the Scripture says,

 19 Do not receive an accusation against an elder, except at the word of two or three witnesses.
 20 Those who sin, reprove in the sight of all, that the rest also may be in fear.

 A Charge to Timothy

 24 Some men’s sins are evident, preceding them to judgment, and some become evident later.
 25 In the same way also there are good works that are obvious, and there are those that are not obvious, but they cannot remain hidden.

 I Will Sing of His Love Forever